DataMesh-OpenSource/SolarSystemExplorer/Docs/configurations.md

 <p align="center"><em>Change Server IP for PC App</em></p>
 </p>

+#### Set Server IP for HoloLens App (Optional)

+This is optional if you do not need to use a separate HoloLens (other than the one on the Rig) to interact.
+The configuration steps are the same as setting Server IP for LiveAgent.
+Essentially, they are all HoloLens Apps, and can be managed by MeshExpert Center.

 #### Set Server IP for Surface App (Optional)

 This is optional if you do not need to use Surface to control the interactions.